-4. If you change the delivery day the cheese will be held by DPD (in a warehouse) until the delivery day that you have chosen.
+4. If you change the delivery day the cheese will be held by FEDEX (in a warehouse) until the delivery day that you have chosen.
 We strongly advise customers against choosing this option.

 WHAT SHOULD I DO IF MY BOX HASN’T ARRIVED?

 The first thing to do is to check your order tracking information to see where your order is and if there is an issue.
 If you haven’t received your tracking information, or if there is a message or status update that you don’t fully understand, please call us straight away on 01462 454 162.
 We’ll be happy to follow up with the courier on your behalf.